 This post will help you understand why this happens and how to solve the problem.

 The following is a brief and general description of how digital photography metering modes work.
-For a more detailed explanantion read your manual and practice using different modes.
+For a more detailed and specific explanantion read your cameras manual and practice using the different metering modes.

 I’ve included an exercise to try for each of the three main metering modes – giving you a real life ’cause and effect’ experience.